Assessing systemic risk due to fire sales spillover through maximum entropy network reconstruction

 The total asset size $A_{n}$ of the $n$-th bank and the total capitalization\footnote{More precisely, the quantity $C_{k}$ is the total amount of asset's $k$ capitalization due to the banking sector.
 To simplify the notation we will call it capitalization.} $C_{k}$ of the $k$-th asset class are easily computed as, respectively, the total row and column sums of the matrix $X_{n,k}$, in formula \be A_{n}\tonde{\mathbf{X}} = \sum_{k=1}^{K}X_{n,k},~~~~~~C_{k}\tonde{\mathbf{X}} = \sum_{n=1}^{N}X_{n,k}, \ee where we have explicitly expressed the dependence of $A_{n}$ and $C_{k}$ from $\mathbf{X}$.

 The rectangular matrix $\mathbf{X}$ can be naturally associated to a bipartite network, i.e. a graph whose vertices can be divided into two disjoint sets such that every edge connects a vertex in one set to one in the other set, the two sets being the banks and the asset classes.
-In the network jargon, $A_n\tonde{\mathbf{X}}$ and $C_k\tonde{\mathbf{X}}$ are called the strength sequences for, respectively, the top (banks) and bottom (assets) nodes of the network represented by the matrix $\mathbf{X}$.
+In the network jargon, $A_n\tonde{\mathbf{X}}$ and $C_k\tonde{\mathbf{X}}$ are called the strength sequences.

 A relevant information concerning the balance sheet of each bank $n$ is the total equity $E_n$, from which one can compute the leverage as $B_n=\frac{A_n-E_n}{E_n}$ \citep[as in][]{Greetal15}.
 Finally, each asset class is characterized by an illiquidity parameter $\ell_k$, with $k=1,...,K$, defined as the return per dollar of net purchase of asset $k$\footnote{The assumption of linear price impact comes directly from the framework of \cite{Greetal15}.
 Although a square-root law fits the data better, the linear assumption has been widely adopted in the literature \citep[see][among others]{Gatetal12,ConWag14,LilPir15} and has been empirically validated at daily frequency by \cite{Obz08}.}.